itchio/itch/docs/development/coding-style.md

 ```

 The codebase provides the base classes `DeepComponent` and `ShallowComponent`,
-both of which inherit from `TranslatedComponent`, making `this.t` available.
+both of which inherit from `TranslatedComponent`, making `this.t` available
+for getting translated strings.